All of our content is written by humans, not robots. Learn More

 • Spyware: Spyware is any malicious program that collects the user’s information, often their bank account information, credit card numbers, and more PII.

 • Trojan viruses: A Trojan virus, much like the Trojan horse it’s based on, is a virus that’s disguised as legitimate software.
+They might take over your phone to send phishing messages to everyone in your contact or redirect your browser to strange websites.

 • Computer worms: Computer worms spread without any action needed from the user, jumping from different computers on the same network.